This page lists croquet abbreviations and croquet jargon used in croquet scoring and descriptions of play, including match reports.

 |Ending a turn (break) not under control - usually be sticking in a hoop (blob) or missing a short roquet.|

-An experimental format, although 2011 will be its fourth successive use in the UK Opens.
-The intent is to avoid a perceived issue with block play, in that some games towards the end of the block may be dead (i.e. the result is inconsequential) or half-dead (i.e. the result matters only to one player).
+An alternative format to block play which avoid games towards the end of the block may be dead (i.e. the result is inconsequential) or half-dead (i.e. the result matters only to one player).

 The format dispenses with blocks and instead has one large Swiss.
 This is run fairly strictly, but with some flexibility (e.g. to deal with an odd number of players and to reduce wait time).
 Define a known number of rounds and a qualification level - i.e. X wins from Y games.
 As soon as someone has X wins, they qualify and drop out.
 As soon as someone cannot reach X wins in the number of rounds remaining, they non-qualify and also drop out.
 Thus, all games are fully "live" (i.e. they matter to both players), everyone gets at least Y-X games, and you get approximately half the field qualifying for the knockout in a defined number of rounds, with no need for any tie-breaks.